 Ben Stiller & David Tennant

-The above two images show how layered, wavy, thick or tangled hair can be scuplted and filled with detail.
+The above two images show how layered, wavy, thick or tangled hair can be sculpted and filled with detail.
 By not applying cross-hatching to the hair but representing strands drawn 'in direction', the detail in the hair doesn't fight with the cross-hatching in the face.

 As an aside from the hair issue: further contrast is achieved with David Tennant's caricature by foresaking detail in his jacket and using almost abstract block areas to denote the dark pin-striped suit - it just gives it that extra punch I was referring to. (click on image for closer look).

-Sometimes you may wish to consider a half-way approach between simplicity and detail by combining areas of shading/heavy line work in the hair as well as blocking out whole sections - either in black, to show deep shadow - or white, to suggest a strong light source.
+Directional light Sometimes you may wish to consider a half-way approach between simplicity and detail by combining areas of shading/heavy line work in the hair as well as blocking out whole sections - either in black, to show deep shadow - or white, to suggest a strong light source.
 Consider the images below to see how this can be achieved:

 By using a combination of detail in the hair near the forehead and temples and leaving the top section white, a strong light source is suggested.
 Combined with the light reflecting off the actual temples, this has helped make the drawing more pleasing (though not automatically more successful)